Keto Matcha Smoothie (3g Net Carbs)

 All you need to make this delicious keto green tea smoothie are:

-- Heavy cream – dairy-free options are canned coconut milk or canned coconut cream.
+- Heavy Cream – dairy-free options are canned coconut milk or canned coconut cream.
 Make sure you shake the can before measuring the amount required by the recipe.
+Cream is keto-friendly.

 - Matcha powder